mouadTaoussi/Salaries-of-Data-Jobs/README.md

 15. **Is there a relationship between remote work and salary, considering experience level and employment type?**
     - Visualization: Scatter plot matrix or a series of scatter plots with different combinations of factors.

-These questions and visualizations should help you get started with your data visualization report.
-Depending on your specific objectives and the insights you want to gain from the data, you can customize these questions and visuals to suit your needs.